mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 goldmine of minerals and the industry of the Marches could not get enough of its riches.
 Wages were high and living conditions in the mining towns were as good as the corporations could make them.
-The best ‘Corp Towns’ were operated by Sternmetal Horizons but other firms followed a similar practice, in order to attract people to the jobs on offer.
+The best 'Corp Towns' were operated by Sternmetal Horizons but other firms followed a similar practice, in order to attract people to the jobs on offer.